-A. This year in 2020, the festival will be celebrated on October 25th.
+A. This year in 2021, the festival will be celebrated on October 15th.
 On the day of this festival, the nation observes a gazetted holiday.

-A. It is believed that Lord Rama was worshipping the Goddess Durga for nine days just before he fought and was successful in killing the evil king Raavana.
+A. It is believed that Lord Rama was worshiping the Goddess Durga for nine days just before he fought and was successful in killing the evil king Raavana.
 Therefore, this day is celebrated after Navratri comes to an end.

 A. The place where the festival of Dussehra is the most famous is Kullu.
 Here, this festival is celebrated in the well-known Dhalpur Maidan.